 2025 Indiana General Assembly: Bill Watch

 Members of the Indiana General Assembly are working through proposed legislation on such topics such as education, health care, housing, property tax reform, responsible management of water resources, and much more.
+Gov. Mike Braun has now begun the process of signing passed legislation into law.

 The 2025 legislative session runs January through April 29.
 This is a “long session” during which legislators will craft a two-year state budget.
-The bills under discussion, in both the House and Senate, may be viewed here: IGA | Bills for 2025 Session
+The status of bills under consideration, in both the House and Senate, may be viewed here: IGA | Bills for 2025 Session

-Indiana COVID-19 News
+Indiana Health News

 Post News